systemd/systemd/docs/USER_RECORD.md

 `fido2HmacSalt` → An array of objects, implementing authentication support with FIDO2 devices that implement the `hmac-secret` extension.
-Each element of the array should be an object consisting of three string fields: `credential`, `salt`, `hashedPassword`.
-The first two shall contain Base64-encoded binary
+Each element of the array should be an object consisting of three string fields: `credential`, `salt`, `hashedPassword`, and three boolean fields: `up`, `uv` and `clientPin`.
+The first two string fields shall contain Base64-encoded binary
 data: the FIDO2 credential ID and the salt value to pass to the FIDO2 device.
 During authentication this salt along with the credential ID is sent to the FIDO2 token, which will HMAC hash the salt with its internal secret key and return the result.
 This resulting binary key should then be Base64-encoded and used as string password for the further layers of the stack.
 The `hashedPassword` field of the `fido2HmacSalt` field shall be a UNIX password hash to test this derived secret key against for authentication.
+The `up`, `uv` and `clientPin` booleans map to the FIDO2 concepts of the same name and encode whether the `uv`/`up` options are enabled during the authentication, and whether a PIN shall be required.
 It is generally recommended that for each entry in `fido2HmacSalt` there's also a matching one in `fido2HmacCredential`, and vice versa, with the same credential ID, appearing in the same order, but this should not be required by applications processing user records.

 `recoveryKey`→ An array of objects, each defining a recovery key.
 The object has two mandatory fields: `type` indicates the type of recovery key.
 The only